jessewritescode/dotfiles/README.md

 ## Disclaimer
-These configurations are mine, and are shared publicly with the consideration that other's may benefit from them.
+These configurations are mine, and are shared publicly with the consideration that others may benefit from them.
 It comes with no waranty, implied or otherwise.  yada yada yada... don't run configs if you don't know what they do.
 This could render your machine unusable.